Bachman–Turner Overdrive: Disbandment, side projects, and reunions 1979–1991

-BTO completed a relatively successful 80-date tour for Street Action through late 1978.
-But there was only one show for Rock n' Roll Nights, at Victoria Memorial Arena in Victoria, BC on April 7, 1979, and BTO officially disbanded in early 1980.
+BTO completed a relatively successful 80-date tour for Street Action through late 1978, but only one show for Rock n' Roll Nights was played, at Victoria Memorial Arena in Victoria, BC, on April 7, 1979, and BTO officially disbanded in early 1980.
 After Randy recorded the solo album Survivor in 1978, he went on to form the short-lived Ironhorse in 1979.
 Ironhorse released two albums, Ironhorse and Everything Is Grey, before disbanding.
 Tom Sparks was the vocalist for the first Ironhorse album along with Randy, but was replaced by Frank Ludwig for the second album in 1980.
-Sparks reportedly did not like the constant touring and being away from home for such long amounts of time.
-A reformed version of Ironhorse, renamed as "Union", released one album in 1981 entitled On Strike.
+Sparks reportedly did not like the constant touring and being away from home for such long times.
+A reformed version of Ironhorse, renamed as Union, released one album in 1981 entitled On Strike.
 Fred Turner was a member of Union along with Randy.
-The album sold poorly, as Randy was wrapped up in a bitter divorce and custody battle and thus unable to tour to support the release.
+The album sold poorly, as Randy was wrapped up in a bitter divorce and custody battle, thus unable to tour to support the release.

 BTO reunited in 1983.
-Their line-up for their first studio LP in five years (released in 1984) consisted of Randy and Tim Bachman, Fred Turner and former Guess Who drummer Garry Peterson, who were joined by Billy Chapman, their drum tech, on keyboards.
+Their line-up for their first studio LP in five years (released in 1984) consisted of Randy and Tim Bachman, Fred Turner, and former Guess Who drummer Garry Peterson, who were joined by Billy Chapman, their drum tech, on keyboards.
 Younger brother Robbie Bachman declined to participate after business and trademark disagreements with Randy and the others:

 When Randy wanted to get back together again, I said, "Okay, let's have a publishing company with the band.
 Let's all write the tunes.
 We'll all share equally and there won't be any more animosity."
 He said no, so I got up and left.
 Blair wasn't asked to rejoin because Randy knew that Blair wouldn't take any crap like Timmy would.
 They went out and started to use the name BTO within a year and the same trademark that Randy sold to us!
 So Blair and I sued him and we won.
 They had to pay us royalties.

-In Randy's 2000 autobiography, Takin' Care of Business, he counters that Robbie declined to participate in the reunion when he and Fred refused to share in the publishing royalties of the hit BTO songs Randy and Fred authored.
+In Randy's 2000 autobiography, Takin' Care of Business, he counters that Robbie declined to participate in the reunion when Fred and he refused to share in the publishing royalties of the hit BTO songs Randy and Fred authored.

 The new album, simply (and confusingly) titled Bachman–Turner Overdrive, was released in September 1984 on Charlie Fach's new Compleat label.
 "For the Weekend", a song from this album, was released as a single and had a companion music video.
-It dented the US charts at No. 83, making it the first chart appearance by a BTO song in five years, and also the last by any formation of the band.
+It dented the US charts at number 83, making it the first chart appearance by a BTO song in five years, and also the last by any formation of the band.